tammet/jsfol/README.md

 * `["$is_distinct", A]` evaluates to *true* if A is a distinct symbol and *false* if A is a number or a list.

-The prefix `"#:"` part of a distinct symbol is not considered to be a part of the symbol as a string: for example, `["$strlen","#:ab"]` should evaluate to 2.
+The prefix `"#:"` part of a distinct symbol is not considered to be a part of the symbol interpreted as a string: for example,

+`["$strlen","#:ab"]` should evaluate to 2.

 The first three functions can be applied to non-distinct arguments, where they are left as is and not